pedrosans/pocoy/README.md

 ## dwm patches

-Pocoy carries the behaviour of these dwm patches:
+pocoy carries the behaviour of these dwm patches:

 - [pertag](https://dwm.suckless.org/patches/pertag/) — layout, `mfact` and
   `nmaster` are remembered per tag